 There is growing evidence that certain chemicals in the environment are harmful to reproductive health, but there has been little research on this topic.
 The PRESTO investigative team has received additional funding to study the effects of several environmental chemicals on fertility among PRESTO participants.
 This sub-study is called the Environmental Pregnancy Study Online (E-PRESTO).

-E-PRESTO will recruit 1,000 female PRESTO participants and 1,000 of their male partners.
+E-PRESTO will recruit 1,000 primary PRESTO participants and 1,000 of their partners.
 Participants are eligible for an in-clinic visit if they live or work in the greater Boston or Detroit areas.
-Participants must be willing to provide blood and urine samples (in addition to completing all questionnaires for the main PRESTO study), so that levels of environmental chemicals can be measured.
-At the end of the in-person visit, participants will be given a urine collection kit to complete at home in addition to the samples they gave at the clinic.
-After collection, participants’ samples will be shipped to the Centers for Disease Control and Prevention (CDC) for analysis.
+Participants must be willing to provide blood and urine samples (in addition to completing all questionnaires for the main PRESTO study), so that levels of environmental chemicals, hormones, and nutrients can be measured.
+At the end of the in-person visit, participants will be given a urine collection kit to complete at home in addition to the samples provided at the clinic.
+After collection, participants’ samples will be shipped to third-party laboratories for analysis.